Rest for the Weary

 Why did God choose to reveal these things to the humble and trusting rather than the proud and self-reliant?
 Jesus finishes off his prayer in verse 26 by saying, “Yes, Father, for this was your good pleasure.”
 (Matthew 11:26) The word translated “pleasure” at the end of verse 26 can also mean “will or choice.”
 In other words, it is God’s choice.
 He is Lord of heaven and earth, and he gets to choose to whom he will reveal spiritual truth.
 And he reveals it to those who are humble and trusting.

 II.
-Come to Jesus and know the Father. (verse 27)
+Come to Jesus and know the Father (verse 27)

-Secondly, you must come to Jesus in order to know God the Father.
+Secondly, Jesus invites you to come to him and know the Father.
 Jesus said in verse 27:

 “All things have been committed to me by my Father.
 No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him.”
 (Matthew 11:27)